ionos-cloud/ionosctl/docs/subcommands/k8s-nodepool-create.md

 You can wait for the Node Pool to be in "ACTIVE" state using `--wait-for-state` flag together with `--timeout` option.

+Note: If you want to attach multiple LANs to Node Pool, use `--lan-ids=LAN_ID1,LAN_ID2` flag.
+If you want to also set a Route Network, Route GatewayIp for LAN use `ionosctl k8s nodepool lan add` command for each LAN you want to add.

 Required values to run a command:

 * K8s Cluster Id